Organic Farm

 The farm is small, totaling just 30 acres and licensed by the Soil Association.
 5 acres are devoted to vegetables, herbs and cut flowers together with just over an acre of orchards producing mostly apples with a few pears, plums and cherries.
 The additional land is used to produce hay or silage depending on the weather.

-Their aim is to grow and supply top quality seasonal organic produce at a reasonable price to a local population from a sustainable method of production.
+Our aim is to grow and supply top quality seasonal organic produce at a reasonable price to a local population from a sustainable method of production.